 In accordance to section 100 of the Constitution of the Solomon Islands, the Parliament may make provision for the establishment of Special Funds, which shall not form part of the Consolidated Fund.
 The receipts, earnings and accruals of Special Funds established under this section and the balance of such funds at the close of each financial year shall not be paid into the Consolidated Fund but shall be retained for the purposes of the those funds.

-Included in the financial statements are the following amounts for Special Funds:
+Included in the financial statements are the Special Funds for the following Ministries: